exercism/go/concepts/range-iteration/about.md

 # About

-In Go, `range` iterates over slices, arrays, maps, and strings.
+In Go, `for range` repeats a block of code for values from a range expression.
-Depending on what is being ranged over, each iteration yields one or two values.
+That expression determines whether each iteration will yield one value or two.

 ## Iterating over a Slice